Arizona Water Quality at a Glance

 PFAS “Forever Chemicals”

 Source: Firefighting foam use at military bases and airports, industrial applications, and consumer products.
-Arizona has no known PFAS manufacturers, with contamination primarily from historical use sites.
+Arizona has no known PFAS manufacturers, with detections primarily tied to historical use sites and legacy contamination pathways.

 Naturally Occurring Contaminants